richarddubay/coe-training/lesson.md

 Let’s go through this line-by-line:

-- We’re first letting Docker know that we’re going to define some services.
+- **Services**: We’re first letting Docker know that we’re going to define some services.
-- The first service we’re defining is a database service we’re calling `db`.
+- **db**: The first service we’re defining is a database service we’re calling `db`.
 You can pretty much name these anything you want but you’re going to use this name in other places so be smart about what you call it.
-- It’s going to use the latest version of the official Postgres image from Docker Hub.
+- **Image**: It’s going to use the latest version of the official Postgres image from Docker Hub.
 Which, if you get a chance, take a look through Docker Hub ([https://hub.docker.com/](https://hub.docker.com/)) and see all the different containers you could use.
-- The container will automatically restart if it stops or if Docker is relaunched.
+- **Restart**: The container will automatically restart if it stops or if Docker is relaunched.
-- This one is fun / tricky.
+- **Ports**: This one is fun / tricky.
 The first port maps to your local machine and the second port maps to inside your container.
 So inside your container, PostgreSQL is going to use port 5432 (the default PostgreSQL port).
 But on your local machine it’s going to use port 5433 to access the database.
 I had to do this because I have a PostgreSQL instance already running on my machine that is using port 5432.
 If you don’t have a PostgreSQL instance already running, you may be able to use port 5432 with no problems.
-- Next, we’re going to define some environment variables.
+- **Environment**: Next, we’re going to define some environment variables.
 This says we’re going to create a database named `comic_book_store_db` when the container starts and we’re going to connect to it using the username `postgres` and the password `password`.
-- This maps the database volume to this directory inside the container.
+- **Volumes**: This maps the database volume to this directory inside the container.
 This is where PostgreSQL will store its data.
 By mapping it to a volume it allows us to have data persistence in case we ever delete the container.
-- These last couple of lines define the named volume `db` that we just used.
+- **Volumes 2**: These last couple of lines define the named volume `db` that we just used.

 Once this is setup, we should run `docker compose up` to see if this works.
-Some things you should know:
+Some things you should know about `docker compose` commands:

 - `docker compose up` will leave you attached in your terminal and will show you logs as you do things.
 Once you stop this, your container will also stop.
 - `docker compose up -d` will run `docker compose` in “detached” mode.
 This means that once things are up and running, your container will continue to run, but you won’t see any logs in your terminal.
 - `docker compose down` will tear down your container.
-In our case, because we have a persisted named volume, that will stay behind, but our container will be gone.
+In our case, because we have a persisted named volume, that (our data) will stay behind, but our container will be gone.
-- `docker compose down --volumes` , on the other hand, will delete your container, and the named volume.
+- `docker compose down --volumes` , on the other hand, will delete your container _and_ the named volume (our data).
-- You will also be able to see the images you used in your services on the `Images` tab of Docker Desktop.
+- As mentioned before, you will also be able to see the images you used in your services on the `Images` tab of Docker Desktop.

 ### Beekeeper Studio

 At this point, our docker container should be created and it should be running.
 Now let’s connect to it using Beekeeper Studio ([https://www.beekeeperstudio.io/](https://www.beekeeperstudio.io/)) so we can see what’s there.
+You are free to use any database client you want, but Beekeeper Studio is pretty great.

 - Download Beekeeper Studio.
-- Add a new connection of type `Postgres`
+- Add a new connection of type `Postgres`.
 - Set the host to `localhost`.
 - Set the port to either `5432` or `5433` … whatever you defined in your `docker-compose.yml` file.
 - Set the username to `postgres` and your password to `password`.
 - Hit the `Test` button to see if the connection works.
 - Click `Connect` to connect to your database.
-- Once connected, in the upper left hand corner, drop down the `Select a database` down and choose your database.
+- Once connected, in the upper left hand corner, drop down the `Select a database` drop down and choose your database.
 If it’s not showing there, click the refresh icon and try again.

-As you can see, there is nothing there yet, but we’re on the way!
+As you can see, there is nothing in your database yet, but we’re on the way! 🚀

 ### Flyway